nand1234/APIAutomationJavaScript/README.md

 1. Download Repository
 2. Open Command line
 3. Go to Project folder
-5. Tyoe npm install (all the packages will be installed and display in node_module)
+5. Type npm install (all the packages will be installed and display in node_module)
 6. Open Project in visual studio code

 How to debug: